Admissions Requirements

 Requirements to Apply

-• Applicants are expected to have a baccalaureate or graduate degree from a regionally accredited college, university, or equivalent.
+• Baccalaureate or Graduate Degree: a bachelor's or graduate degree from a regionally accredited college or university (or equivalent).

-• The UConn Graduate School does not require a third-party credential evaluation; however, the UConn Graduate School does accept evaluations from specific services as outlined on the Graduate School Admissions page.
+• UConn does not require a third-party credential evaluation but accepts evaluations from certain services listed on the Graduate School admissions page.

-• A grade-point average of at least 3.0 for your last two undergraduate years, or
+• A 3.0+ GPA in your last two undergraduate years, or

-• Exceptional work in your entire final undergraduate year (3.5 or better), with a credit load >12-credits each semester
+• Exceptional work in your final undergraduate year (3.5+) with a full course load (more than 12 credits per semester).

-• Applicants must have strong written and oral communication skills in English.
+• English proficiency: strong written and spoken English.

 • The UConn Graduate School admissions policy states that if English is not your primary language (a language used to communicate since childhood), you may be required to submit evidence of your English language proficiency.

-• Applicants must complete at least one semester of each of the following six (6) pre-requisite classes at the undergraduate or graduate level from a regionally accredited university/college:
+• Prerequisite coursework: at least one semester of each of the following six subjects, at a regionally accredited institution:

 • Psychology

-• Genetics (coursework must include aspects of Mendelian and molecular genetics)
+• Genetics (must include human Mendelian and molecular genetics)

 • Biochemistry